Talk to others with an Ostomy

 Bill

-Poopology101. 😂 I don’t hardly deal with watery output so as long as it’s coming out, I’m pretty content.
+Poopology 101.
+I don't hardly deal with watery output so as long as it's coming out, I'm pretty content.

 Hi Hardyboy, I would agree that you need to give your body some time first.
 Then, the right consistency is really what works best for you, with a couple of things to keep in mind.
-Really loose, or liquid output can make leaking a bigger risk, especially if the output is in contact with your stoma for long periods of time, ie, your pouch is very full, or you are in a reclining position.
-Thicker stool can make it harder to empty your pouch, but there are things you can do about that, ie, lubricate your pouch every time you empty.
+Really loose, or liquid output can make leaking a bigger risk, especially if the output is in contact with your stoma for long periods of time, i.e., your pouch is very full, or you are in a reclining position.
+Thicker stool can make it harder to empty your pouch, but there are things you can do about that, i.e., lubricate your pouch every time you empty.
 Some prefer thicker stool, some looser.
 It's really an individual thing.
 You can make your stool looser by increasing your liquid intake.
-If your stool in naturally loose, you can thicken it by eating certain foods.
+If your stool is naturally loose, you can thicken it by eating certain foods.
 That topic has been covered extensively on this site.
 You can read up on 'Premium Content'.
 Give it some time, see where your body is at as far as what is 'normal' output, and take it from there.
 I don't know if you have a colostomy or an ileostomy, but people with ileos do tend to have looser output.

 Terry